 The Ordinary Face Oils Guide

-As with any new product, The Ordinary recommends patch testing before using their oils as a way to determine if you will have a negative initial reaction.
-Please see their Patch Test Guide for more details.
+- As with any new product, The Ordinary recommends patch testing before using their oils as a way to determine if you will have a negative initial reaction.
+Please see their Patch Test Guide on their website for more details.

 Rosehip oil also contains pro-vitamin A, a precursor of vitamin A, which must be converted to its active form by the body.
 Vitamin A has important functions in the body and helps to improve cell turnover.

 Rosehip oil has anti-inflammatory benefits and can help to reduce the look of reddened post-acne scars and hyperpigmentation, dark spots, and uneven skin tone.

 Rosehip oil also strengthens the skin’s natural moisture barrier.